 Here a little of my biography, which intersects with Bruce’s, and this may help.

 Springsteen grew up in Freehold, the county seat of Monmouth County.
-His home was next door to the Catholic Church where as a youth, he attended Saint Rose’s Grammar school.
+His home was next door to the Catholic Church, where he attended Saint Rose’s Grammar school.

-While his story is about his music, his climb to celebrity, it’s also about the conflicts with his father.
+While the story is about music, his climb to celebrity, it’s also about the conflicts with his father.
 His dad had never really connected with a steady job, nor connected emotionally with his children, for that matter.

-Now you would think the opposite, that the “rock star in the making” would have jettisoned himself from New Jersey, and go west.
+Now you would think the opposite, that the “rock star in the making” would have jettisoned himself from New Jersey, to go west.
 So this says plenty about their family relationship.

 After years of psychotherapy and medication for depression, Springsteen reveals that he could not do much for his father, although they were reconciled in the end, he could be a better dad to his children.